-We offer two training paths for developers – one for integration developers and one for framework application developers.
-Additionally, we have courses covering the Mobile Framework as well that have been added recently.
+We now offer three developer training paths for developers – one for integration developers, one for framework application developers, and lastly one for mobile developers.

 For those developers who will work on building additional functionality into the base product or building embedded applications, they should continue with the T-series courses which will advance their knowledge of the Framework as well as specific customization topics.